-Many people want to know the answer to this question: How much should I weigh?
-However, there is not one ideal healthy weight for each person, because a number of different factors play a role.
+Many people wish to know the answer to this question: how much should I weigh?
+However, there is no single ideal weight for all individuals.

-Read on to find out about four ways of working out your ideal weight.
+Read on to discover the different ways of working out a person’s ideal weight.

-- A BMI of less than 18.5 means that a person is underweight.
+- A BMI of less than 18.5 means a person is underweight.

 - A BMI of between 18.5 and 24.9 is ideal.